 On the same night, Ray Bourque passes Bucyk as the Bruins' all-time leader in games played.
 He appears in his 1,437th game, a 3-1 road loss to the Buffalo Sabres.

-2003: Ron Francis of the Carolina Hurricanes joins Gordie Howe as the only players in NHL history to have 50 or more points in 22 consecutive seasons.
+2003: Ron Francis of the Carolina Hurricanes joins Gordie Howe as the only players in NHL history to have at least 50 points in 22 consecutive seasons.
 Francis reaches the 50-point mark when he has two assists in a 5-3 road loss to the Philadelphia Flyers.
 He finishes the season with 57 points (22 goals, 35 assists) in 82 games.

 2017: The Flames defeat the Pittsburgh Penguins 4-3 in a shootout at Scotiabank Saddledome for their 10th consecutive victory.
 Kris Versteeg scores the lone goal in the tiebreaker.
-The Flames join the Columbus Blue Jackets (16 consecutive wins), Minnesota Wild (12) and Philadelphia Flyers (10) to make 2016-17 the first season in which four teams have winning streaks of 10 games or more.
+The Flames join the Columbus Blue Jackets (16 consecutive wins), Minnesota Wild (12) and Philadelphia Flyers (10) to make 2016-17 the first season in which four teams have winning streaks of at least 10 games.

 2018: The Nashville Predators extend their point streak to 12 games (11-0-1) and move into first place in the NHL standings by defeating the Winnipeg Jets 3-1 at Bridgestone Arena.
 Nashville reaches the 100-point mark for the sixth time since entering the NHL in 1988; the Predators go on to win the Presidents' Trophy as the regular-season champion for the first time.